Eastern Cape: Agriculture

 There is much fertile land in the Eastern Cape, and agriculture remains important.
 The fertile Langkloof Valley in the southwest has large deciduous fruit orchards.
 In the Karoo there is widespread sheep farming.

 The Alexandria-Makhanda area produces pineapples, chicory and dairy products, while coffee and tea are cultivated at Magwa.
 People in the former Transkei region are dependent on cattle, maize and sorghum-farming.
 An olive nursery has been developed in collaboration with the University of Fort Hare to form a nucleus of olive production in the Eastern Cape.

 Domestic stock farming is slowly giving way to game farming on large scale.
 Eco-tourism is resulting in economic benefits, and there is lower risk needed to protect wild, native game against drought, and the natural elements.
 Habitat loss and poaching pose the greatest problems.

 The area around Stutterheim is being cultivated extensively with timber plantations.

 The basis of the province's fishing industry is squid, some recreational and commercial fishing for line fish, the collection of marine resources, and access to line-catches of hake.

+In the Eastern Grasslands landscape centred on Rhodes and Maclear, Conservation South Africa has been involved in initiatives on sustainable grazing and strengthening wool value chains.